 In order for a business owner to participate in an HRA, they must be considered an employee of the business.

 Partnerships: Partners are directly taxed, making them self-employed and not eligible for participation in either ICHRA or QSEHRA.
 The QSEHRA Loophole: if the partner’s spouse is a W-2 employee (and not a partner spouse) then the owner can participate in the QSEHRA as a dependent of the spouse.

 Corporations: (Including C-Corps, B-Corps, Non-Profits, and LLCs taxed as C-Corps - anything where the entity is separate from ownership.)
 Corporations are the easiest entity type to handle when it comes to health insurance because owners are considered employees and can benefit from the company’s QSEHRA or ICHRA.
 Their dependents and any W2 employees can benefit as well.

 S-Corps: An S-Corp owner that owns more than 2% of the company is considered self-employed and not an employee, therefore typically cannot participate in the HRA.
 However, self-employed individuals can already deduct some health insurance expenses without an HRA.

 Sole proprietors: These unincorporated businesses are owned and operated by one individual with no distinction between the business and owner.
 In a nutshell: The sole proprietor is not an employee and will not qualify for an HRA.

-Take Command can help small business owners!
+Take Command can help with medical insurance for small business owners!

 While we always advise our clients to speak with their CPA before jumping in, we are ready to chat on our website if you have any specific questions about your business and how HRAs could help.
 Setting up a QSEHRA or an ICHRA is simple and quick, and our team is here to help if you need it.